meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 **Fear** arises from and elicits appraisals of uncertainty and situational control **Anger** tends to elicit feelings of certainty and individual control
 ### Approaches in Motivation
-Low approach motivation tends to be small things, like funny
+Low approach motivation tends to be small things, like funny films or recalling pleasant memories High Approach motivation is associated with enthusiasm or desire

 ## (10) Jonathon Cohen: How does the brain reflect a person's cognitive-emotion decision-making?